peongox/peongox/README.md

 ###

+<h4 align="left"> Hello there 👋!
-<p align="left">Hello there👋!<br>My name is Bao Ngoc, I'm a junior at the University of Foreign Languages and Technology in Ho Chi Minh City.
+  <br>My name is Bao Ngoc, I'm a junior at the University of Foreign Languages and Technology in Ho Chi Minh City.
 I come from Viet Nam and currently live in Sai Gon.
 In my spare time, I love playing with my cat or playing some sports with my friend in the park.
 But sometimes, I just watch some videos on YouTube instead.
-For my future plans, my goal is to learn a new programming language on my own and improve my crochet skills.</p>
+For my future plans, my goal is to learn a new programming language on my own and improve my crochet skills.</h4>

 ###